List of Futurama characters: Malfunctioning Eddie

-Michelle
+Michelle Jenkins

-Michelle (voiced by Kath Soucie in "Space Pilot 3000" and Sarah Silverman in all other appearances) is Fry's on and off girlfriend from the 20th century.
+Michelle Jenkins (voiced by Kath Soucie in "Space Pilot 3000", Sarah Silverman in all other appearances) is Fry's on and off ex-girlfriend from the 20th and 31st-century.
 She dumps Fry shortly before he is frozen on New Year's Eve for a man named Constantine (called Charles in "The Cryonic Woman", whom she later marries).
 They eventually split up, and she decides to freeze herself to try again in the distant future.
 She wakes up in 3002, meets Fry again, and restarts her relationship with him.
 She fails to fit into the 31st-century life to which Fry has become so accustomed, and so asks him to freeze himself with her for another thousand years.
-After learning that the post-apocalyptic world that they awoke in is not New New York in the 4002, but rather Los Angeles in 3002, his plan fails, as does the rekindled relationship, so Fry leaves her.
+After learning that the post-apocalyptic world that they awoke in is not New New York in the 4002, but rather Los Angeles in 3002, this plan fails, as does the rekindled relationship, so Fry leaves her.
 She later is shown in a limousine with the recently unfrozen Pauly Shore and later seen holding his hand in "Proposition Infinity".

-In Bender's Big Score, it is revealed that Michelle had been frozen roughly 736 years longer than she had actually intended, a result of Fry using her cryotube to return to the future and be with Leela.
+In Bender's Big Score, it is revealed that Michelle had been frozen roughly 736 years longer than she had actually intended, a result of Fry's time duplicate using her cryotube to return to the future and be with Leela.
 This, along with the fact that Fry had accidentally broken off part of Michelle's hair while climbing into her cryotube, was not mentioned or shown in Michelle's previous appearances.
 She was one of the many people seen on the date with Yivo in The Beast With a Billion Backs.

 Nibblonians

 The Nibblonians are an ancient race that came into existence 17 years before the Big Bang.
 They have extremely long life spans and incredibly large appetites, and excrete extremely dense and potent dark matter.
 Despite their nature, other beings find their small stature to be extremely adorable.
 Their arch-enemy is the Brainspawn, and believe Fry is the only one capable of stopping them due to his lack of the Delta brainwave.

-The main Nibblonians in the series are Nibbler, Ken, voiced by Billy West, and Fiona, voiced by Tress MacNeille.
+The main Nibblonians in the series are: